beepscore/remy_python/README.md

 Some commercials don't say product/service/company name until late in the commercial.

 ## unit tests
-Can run tests on macOS by temporarily commenting out service.py subprocess.call(irsend) Not sure how to run tests on pi yet.
+Can run tests on macOS by temporarily commenting out service.py subprocess.call(irsend).
+Not sure how to run tests on pi yet.

     python -m unittest discover